hackclub/hackclub/playbook/workshops/cloud9/README.md

 Repeat the last step twice more, except this time create a CSS file and a Javascript file.
 Name your files *style.css* and *index.js*

 Now that you have your files set up lets start building.
-Inside your *index.html* file in the body tag create a button with the attribute *id* set to *alertButton*.
+Inside your *index.html* file in the body element create a button with the attribute *id* set to *alertButton*.

 ```
 <button id="alertButton">Click Me!</button>